Facilities and Research Entities

-One of only two wool research and service laboratories in the U.S., scientists at the Montana Wool Lab conduct scientific and practical research for the purpose of obtaining knowledge about wool and apply complete and accurate knowledge about wool to conduct wool schools; offer workshops to support and educate communities and youth through 4-H and FFA; teach within the sheep production/practicum classes at the collegiate level, and institute field service.
+One of only two wool research and service laboratories in the U.S., scientists at the Montana Wool Lab conduct practical research to obtain knowledge about wool and to apply complete and accurate wool knowledge at wool schools; offer workshops to support and educate communities and youth through 4-H and FFA; teach within the sheep production/practicum classes at the collegiate level, and institute field service.

 Cooperating Research Entities